 - Be sure to refrigerate cut or peeled fruits and vegetables within 2 hours after preparation.

-Juices and Cider
+Raw Juices and Cider Tips

 Check to see whether the juice or cider has been treated (pasteurized) to kill harmful bacteria.
 Pregnant women, children, older adults, and people with weakened immune systems should drink only pasteurized or treated juice.

-Milk and Cheeses
+Raw Milk and Cheese Tips